fluxcd/website/content/en/docs/guides/webhook-receivers.md

       name: webapp
 ```

+* When the receiver type is set to generic, the controller will not perform token validation nor event filtering
+* Generic receiver's payload content is not validated.
+Only the signature is verified using HMAC

 {{% alert color="info" title="Other receiver" %}}
 Besides GitHub, you can define receivers for **GitLab**, **Bitbucket**, **Harbor**
 and any other system that supports webhooks e.g. Jenkins, CircleCI, etc.